Certified Scrum Trainer®

 • At the time of delivery, the course must fully integrate and cover the most recently published version of the Scrum Alliance Scrum Foundations and CSM or CSPO learning objectives.

-• The course must provide clarity to the students on what is a part of scrum and what is not part of scrum, as aligned with the most recently updated version of the Scrum Guide.
+• The course must provide clarity to the students on what is a part of Scrum and what is not part of Scrum, as aligned with the most recently updated version of the Scrum Guide.

 • Student Engagement: the degree of attention, curiosity, interest, optimism, and passion that students show when they are being taught, which extends to the level of motivation they have to learn.
 For example, this could be demonstrated by (but not limited to):